miyazaki1123/wooms/app/public/wp-content/plugins/wpforms-lite/readme.txt

 * Volunteer Registration Contact Form
 * Offline Contact Form

-To see a full list, visit our <a href="https://wpforms.com/templates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Form Template Gallery</a> which has over 150+ pre-made contact form templates.
+To see a full list, visit our [Form Template Gallery](https://wpforms.com/templates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin), which has over 1800+ pre-made contact form templates.

 = Which Form Fields Does WPForms offer? =

-We made WPForms form builder to be both easy and powerful.
+We made the WPForms form builder to be both easy and powerful.

-Here are the contact form fields that comes with WPForms Form Builder (also known as Standard Fields):
+Here are the contact form fields that come with WPForms Form Builder (also known as Standard Fields):

 * Text Field
 * Paragraph Text (Textarea)